Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Related Works

-Our work is based on the key innovation of differential point cloud rendering~\cite{aliev2020neural,yifan2019differentiable,chang2023pointersect}, which allows us to optimize the bitrate-rendering-distortion tradeoff directly.
-Specifically, we are inspired by the work of 3D Gaussian splatting~\cite{kerbl20233d}, which demonstrate that 3D Gaussian clouds are capable of representing a 3D scene with high fidelity and rendering images without holes.
-Their work focused on the generation of 3D Gaussians from given multi-view images of one scene through per-scene optimization.
-In this work, we tackle a different problem, where we are given a colored point cloud and aim to compress it to a low bit-rate while maintaining the rendering quality.
-Our key contributions are developing neural network modules to extract compact features from the point cloud, conduct entropy coding, and decode to 3D Gaussians for high-quality rendering.
+Our work is inspired by the work in~\cite{kerbl20233d}, which demonstrates that 3D Gaussian clouds are capable of representing a 3D scene with high fidelity and rendering images without holes.
+Based on this, the recent work of P2ENet~\cite{hu2024low} demonstrates that point cloud can be rendered in high quality and with high speed when converted to 3D Gaussians using a pre-trained neural network without per-scene optimization.
+This technique has been also used in 3D scene generation tasks~\cite{xu2024agg}.
+Since no per-scene optimization process is needed, this technique potentially supports real-time point cloud streaming applications.
+However, bandwidth limit is still a major roadblock for these applications.
+Hence in this work, we investigate how to leverage the Gaussian splatting renderer to optimize a point cloud compression network to achieve good trade-off between rate and rendering-quality.
+We develop neural network modules to extract compact features from the point cloud, conduct entropy coding, and decode the features to 3D Gaussians for high-quality and fast rendering.